Blooming Saint Paul

 ||Arts & Gardens

-Blooming Saint Paul, a cooperative initiative created to beautify the City’s urban environment, combines the efforts of many local organizations, City departments, and community members to create a more vibrant, more vital, more natural environment.
+Blooming Saint Paul's mission is to beautify Saint Paul through supporting the communal creation of a healthy natural environment in order to enhance touring, living and working in the city.
+This program combines the efforts of many local organizations, City departments, and community members to create a more vibrant, more vital, more natural environment.

-In 2005, the initiative also absorbed the increasingly popular Hanging Basket program which began in 1999 by the Capitol City Partnership and the Rice Park Association.
+In 2005, the initiative also absorbed the increasingly popular Hanging Basket program which was begun in 1998 by the Capitol City Partnership and the Rice Park Association.

-Blooming Saint Paul's beautification efforts have since reached over 120 sites where over 590 hanging baskets and more than five acres of garden beds receive care from hundreds of volunteer gardeners.
-The initiative has also inspired many nearby businesses and homeowners to beautify their own grounds.
+Blooming Saint Paul's beautification efforts have since reached over 120 sites with almost 600 hanging baskets and more than 8.5 acres of garden beds receive care from city staff and hundreds of volunteer gardeners.
+The initiative has also inspired many nearby businesses and homeowners to beautify their own grounds resulting in a more beautiful city for everyone.
+For more history of the Blooming Saint Paul program, click here

 Beautify Your Neighborhood